Ipshita29/100DaysOfCode/README.md

 Code at least 1 question every day.
 Push daily progress to this repository.
 Document learnings and challenges in the progress log.

-Stay accountable and engage with the coding community.